Healthy Vegan Mexican Bean Stew!

 - In a medium sized saucepan, heat the vegetable oil.
 Add the garlic cloves, red onion and jalapeño.
 Cook at medium heat until the veggies have reduced and begun to brown.2 tbsp vegetable oil, 4 clove garlic, ½ red onion, 1 jalapeño

 - Add cumin, paprika, oregano and black pepper.
-Cook for 30 seconds, until the aroma is released from the spices.1 tsp cumin, 1 tsp paprika, 1 tsp oregano, ¼ tsp black pepper
+Cook for 30 seconds, until the aroma is released from the spices.1 tsp cumin, ground, 1 tsp paprika, 1 tsp oregano, dried, ¼ tsp black pepper

 - Taste stew and add more salt if necessary.

-- Serve the bean stew, topped with radishes and cilantro, with a side of brown rice.¼ cup cilantro/coriander, fresh
+- Serve the bean stew, topped with cilantro, with a side of brown rice.¼ cup cilantro/coriander, fresh